-The voltage developed across the grid circuit of the variable capacitor is fed onto the mixer tube and mixed with the voltage from the variable- $\mu$ amplifier.
+The voltage developed across the grid of the variable oscillator is fed into the mixer tube and mixed with the voltage from the variable- $\mu$ amplifier.
 The mixer tube is of the triode type, whereby a low hum level is obtained in spite of the AC-heating of the filament.

-A low-pass filter having a cut-off frequency of 50 kc/s is inserted in the anode circuit of the mixer tube, thus passing only the lower frequency obtained by the frequency conversion, onto the grid circuit of the first tube in the output amplifier section.
+A low-pass filter having a cut-off frequency of 50 kc/s is inserted in the anode circuit of the mixer tube, thus passing only the lower frequency obtained by the frequency conversion, onto the grid of the first tube in the output amplifier section.